luke-hill/ruby-training/the-language/README.md

 Failures:

-  1) Learning ruby using expectations checks reality Failure/Error: expect( true ).to be false # it should be true
+  1) Learning ruby using expectations checks reality Failure/Error: expect(true).to be false # it should be true

        expected false
             got true
-     # ./spec/introduction_spec.rb:6:in `block (3 levels) in <top (required)>'
+     # ./spec/1-easy/an_introduction_spec.rb:6:in `block (3 levels) in <top (required)>'

-Finished in 0.00122 seconds (files took 0.11249 seconds to load) 1 example, 1 failure
+Finished in 0.0085 seconds (files took 0.07892 seconds to load) 1 example, 1 failure

 Failed examples:

-rspec ./spec/introduction_spec.rb:5 # Learning ruby using expectations checks reality
+rspec ./spec/1-easy/an_introduction_spec.rb:5 # Learning ruby using expectations checks reality
 ```

-This is telling you there is a failing test in the `spec/introduction_spec.rb`
-file on line 6.
+This is telling you there is a failing test in the `spec/introduction_spec.rb` file on line 6.

+For this first test, the test says that `true` should be `false`.
+Which is obviously wrong.
+Fix this up and then re-run your tests using the `rspec` command.

-Open this file read it and start filling in the `__` blanks.
+Then inside this file continue by filling in the `__` blanks.
+Each of these needs changing.

 Each time you want to check your work remember to rerun `rspec`.

-## Commiting your work
+## Committing your work

 It's important to commit your work regularly.
 Make sure you are working on your
 own branch, not master.
 I suggest that you use your commits to keep your own